andrewssobral/deep-learning-pytorch/README.md

 **License**

-Source codes, algorithms implementation, and everything provided in this repository is considered **free** for personal, academic and commercial purposes.
+Source codes, algorithms implementation, and everything provided in this repository is considered **free** for personal, academic, and commercial purposes.

 **About the author**